I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_parameters.md

 ### -field NDIS_QOS_TSA_STRICT

 The strict priority algorithm must be used as the TSA for the traffic class.
-For more information about this TSA, see <a href="netvista.strict_priority_algorithm">Strict Priority Algorithm</a>.
+For more information about this TSA, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.

 ### -field NDIS_QOS_TSA_CBS

 The IEEE 802.1Qav credit-based shaper (CBS) algorithm must be used as the TSA for the traffic class.

 <div class="alert"><b>Note</b>  Starting with Windows Server 2012, the DCB component (Msdcb.sys) does not support the CBS TSA and won't enable this parameter through object identifier (OID) method requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451835">OID_QOS_PARAMETERS</a>.
-For more information on the DCB component, see <a href="netvista.ndis_qos_architecture_for_data_center_bridging">NDIS QoS Architecture for Data Center Bridging</a>.</div>
+For more information on the DCB component, see <a href="https://msdn.microsoft.com/ECB156D8-ECD5-49DE-BC75-6562B90F6056">NDIS QoS Architecture for Data Center Bridging</a>.</div>
 <div> </div>

 ### -field NDIS_QOS_TSA_ETS

 The IEEE 802.1Qaz Enhanced Transmission Selection (ETS) algorithm must be used as the TSA for the traffic class.
-For more information about this TSA, see <a href="netvista.enhanced_transmission_selection__ets__algorithm">Enhanced Transmission Selection (ETS) Algorithm</a>.
+For more information about this TSA, see <a href="https://msdn.microsoft.com/952ECB1E-96AD-4717-8E49-68558E7E9AD4">Enhanced Transmission Selection (ETS) Algorithm</a>.

 </dd>
 </dl>